 What is the format?

 There are 24 qualifying events throughout the country, held at the most professional and popular fisheries.
 The winner of each 120 peg qualifying event will progress through to the Grand Final.
-The Grand Final event will take place on Saturday 30th August 2014.
-There will also be a team championship event taking place on Sunday 31st August 2014 that will see teams of four compete for a large cash prize and impressive team trophy.
+The Grand Final event will take place on Saturday 5th September 2015.

 Unlucky enough to finish second in a qualifier?

-The top five anglers from each qualifier will automatically qualify for the 2014 Maver British Pole Championships.
-Please note, the £5,000 runner's up final will NOT feature as part of the 2014 campaign.
+The top five anglers from each qualifier will automatically qualify for the 2015 Maver British Pole Championships.

 What if the qualifiers don't sell out?

 If the qualifiers don't sell out, then Maver Managing Director Phil Briscoe has personally guaranteed a sum of £50,000 for the winner, still double the largest prize currently on offer.
 But if the qualifiers do sell out, the winner will walk away with £100,000 guaranteed!